 Students explore the site of America’s first Shaker settlement while learning about life in a 19th century farming community.
 The tour begins in the 1848 Meeting House with an introduction on the history of the local Shakers.
 Students will learn and perform the Shaker song and dance “Simple Gifts” before continuing on their tour.
-The tour includes stops at the oxen pasture, chicken coops, and herb garden, followed by a visit to the 1916 Barn, where students will have the chance to try weaving on a loom, crushing herbs with a mortar and pestle, and churning butter.
+Students will have an opportunity to try a number of hands-on activities as they learn about Shaker life and industry, like weaving on a loom, spinning wool with a drop spindle, and crushing herbs with a mortar and pestle.
+The tour includes stops at the oxen pasture, chicken coops, and herb garden, followed by a visit to the 1915 Barn.

-For students in Grade 3 and up, the tour also includes a visit to the Shaker apple orchard and the cemetery.
+For students in grade 3 and up, the tour also includes a visit to the Shaker cemetery, where Shaker founder Mother Ann Lee is buried.
 This program is adapted for each class so that it is presented at an appropriate level for the students.

 - Program requested

 - Preferred dates and times

 Programs are available Tuesdays through Fridays beginning at 9:30am, with the latest program beginning at 3:00pm.
 We offer the “Explore America’s First Shaker Settlement” program from September through mid-October (please call for dates) and April through June.
 Other on-site programs may be available at other times; please call for availability and details.
 Please arrive on time for your scheduled visit.
 Groups arriving more than 20 minutes late may not be able to be accommodated.

 The Meeting House has an entrance with a wheelchair ramp.
 All of our programs will take place on the ground floor and our bathroom is also handicap accessible.
 We offer our programs to groups of all abilities and backgrounds.